LOFAR Data Archive

 Below is a collection of frequently asked questions, that include general questions together with some troubleshoot questions.

 It is important to understand the data volumes of LOFAR are pretty huge and handling them requires different technologies than what we all know and use in our everyday life.
 For instance, LTA data is stored on magnetic tape and has to be copied to a hard drive (getting 'staged') before it can be retrieved.
-To transfer these amounts of data within reasonable time requires careful consideration and special tools.
-We try to make the LTA as convenient to use as possible, e.g. by providing http downloads for users without Grid certificate and supporting the use of Grid client tools for those who want or need the extra performance.
-We are aware of the fact that data retrieval is quite close to the backend technology and we hope to be able to provide solutions with higher abstraction in the future.
-But it will always be necessary to prepare data for download, so users are expected to plan a bit ahead (sorry!).
+To transfer these amounts of data within reasonable time requires careful consideration and special tools and we try to make the LTA as convenient to use as possible.

 This depends.
-As a rule of thumb, we ask you to keep your requests below 5 TB in volume and less than a 1000 files.
-Also, the total file count in all your running requests should not exceed 5000 files at any point in time.
+As a rule of thumb, we ask you to keep your requests below 15 TB in volume.
 Specifically, there are essentially two things to consider: the capabilities of your own system and the capabilities of the LTA services.

 The second most important LTA limit is the number of files that can be processed at the same time.
 Some projects do not have a lot of data volume, but the data is distributed over very many files.
 With large file counts, the management of the request itself puts a large load on the system.
 There is a maximum queue size of 10,000 files for all user requests together.
 So make sure to only occupy a fraction of that and wait until earlier submitted requests have finished (you get notified) before you submit new requests.

-If you, by accident, staged some 100,000 files or 100 TB of data, please contact the ASTRON SDC helpdesk, so that we can stop these requests, thanks!
+If you, by accident, staged some 100,000 files or 100 TB of data, you can "abort" your requests through StageIT.

-These are technical terms that refer to the storage backend of the LTA.
+These are technical terms that refer to the storage back-end of the LTA.
 Each of the three LTA sites (in Amsterdam, Juelich, and Poznan) operates an SRM (Storage Resource Management) system.
 Each SRM system consists of magnetic tape storage and hard disk storage.
 Both are addressed by a common file system, where each file has a specific locality: it can be either on disk ('online') or on tape ('nearline') or both.
-The usual case for LTA data is, that it is on tape only.
-Since the tape is not directly accessible but only through an (automated) tape library, the data on it first has to be copied from tape to disk, in order to retrieve it.
-This process is called 'staging'.
+The usual case for LTA data is that it is on tape only.
+Since the tape is not directly accessible but only through an (automated) tape library, the data on it has to first be copied from tape to disk in order to retrieve it: staging.
 Only while the data is (also) on disk, you will be able to download it.
 To save cost, the disk pool is of limited capacity and only meant for temporary caching data that a user wants to access.
 After 7 days, all data is automatically 'released', which means that it may be deleted from the disk storage, as soon as the space is required for other data.
-It then has to be staged again in order to become accessible again.
+It then has to be staged again in order to become accessible again, which can be done by pressing "restart" on on StageIT per request ID.

 Usually, you don't have to worry about the details.
 But be aware, that data retrieval is a two-step procedure: 1) preparation for download ('staging') and 2) the download itself.
 Also, take care not to request too much data at the same time.